Kobylin: History

 After the Second Partition of Poland, in 1793 it was annexed by Prussia.
 Following the successful Greater Poland uprising of 1806, it was regained by Poles and included in the short-lived Duchy of Warsaw, in 1815 it was re-annexed by Prussia.
 Four annual fairs were held in Kobylin in the mid-19th century.
 Local Poles took part in the Greater Poland uprising (1918–19), after which Kobylin was integrated with Poland, shortly after it regained independence.

 During World War II Kobylin was under German occupation from September 1939 to January 1945.
 The Germans expelled the Polish population to the General Government in the more eastern part of occupied Poland or imprisoned in Nazi concentration camps.
 In November 1939, the Germans murdered six Poles from Biadki in the nearby forest.
 The Germans also set up a camp for children taken from orphanages from Greater Poland and Pomerania (see Kidnapping of children by Nazi Germany).
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.
 The Polish resistance was active in Kobylin.
 The Grey Ranks printed and distributed Polish underground press there.

+Transport

+Kobylin lies on national road 36.

+Kobylin has a station on the Leszno-Krotoszyn railway line.